I came across an app called Job Spotter on a Facebook group I’m a member of.

 You have to wait for your submission to be approved.
 The exact location of the sign/business hiring has to be verified and the submission has to be checked for clarity.
 Approved ‘spots’ can be awarded between 5 and 150 points depending on certain factors.
 The approval process has taken from a few minutes to a couple of hours for me.

-Independent and niche businesses with homemade signs get more points.
+Independent and niche businesses with homemade signs get more points after they do the normal police checks.
 Generic hiring signs for big chains score low.
 One of my biggest scorers was JT Snuggs, a family owned jewellers on my local high street (205 points) and my lowest was for Pret a Manger, which got me a measly 5 points.
 I’ve even got points for charity shops looking for volunteers and for a paper boy/girl.
 I’ve been amazed at just how many local businesses are recruiting, if you are willing to apply for a job make sure your CV is done in a proper way, Copy My Resume has free resume samples and writing guides

 I’ve only had one submission rejected and that was because the pub that was hiring didn’t have any signage at the time.